A. R. Pillai

-Ayyappan Pillai Raman Pillai (26 December 1879 – 7 September 1938), also known as A. Raman Pillai or A. R. Pillai, was an Indian expatriate who worked for India's freedom in Germany, journalist, writer and a book publisher in Göttingen in Germany.
+Ayyappan Pillai Raman Pillai (26 December 1879 – 7 September 1938), also known as A. Raman Pillai or A. R. Pillai, was an Indian expatriate journalist, writer and book publisher in Göttingen, Germany, who worked for India's freedom.

 Early life

 Pillai was born on 26 December 1879 as the only son of Padmanabha Pillai, a government school inspector, who came from the then South Travancore.
-A. R. Pillai's mother, Narayani Pillai Kaaliyamma Pillai, niece (maternal cousin's daughter) of the Easwara Pillai Vicharippukar, was a member of an aristocratic and affluent Hindu (Nair) matriarchal/matrilineal joint family.
+A. R. Pillai's mother, Narayani Pillai Kaaliyamma Pillai, niece (maternal cousin's daughter) of Easwara Pillai Vicharippukar, was a member of an aristocratic and affluent Hindu (Nair) matriarchal/matrilineal joint family.
 The family lived in a large complex of buildings known as Punnackal, situated on the western side of Sri Padmanabhaswamy temple inside the Fort, Thiruvananthapuram.
-The house had been built for Easwara Pillai Vicharippukaar, the celebrated doyen of Kathakali actors of Valia Kottaaram Kathakali Yogam of 19th century Travancore State and Palace manager (Palliyara Vicharippukaar) in the Travancore Palace, by his patron and king, Uthram Thirunaal MarthandaVarma.
+The house had been built for Easwara Pillai Vicharippukar, the celebrated doyen of Kathakali actors of Valia Kottaaram Kathakali Yogam of 19th-century Travancore State and Palace manager (Palliyara Vicharippukar) in the Travancore Palace, by his patron and king, Uthram Thirunaal Marthanda Varma.

-Punnackal at the time of A. R. Pillai's birth was still a joint family (Tharavaad) with the eldest male member on the matrilineal side heading the family and taking care of its members and looking after its properties.
+Punnackal at the time of A. R. Pillai's birth was still a joint family (Tharavaad) with the eldest male member on the matrilineal side heading the family, taking care of its members and looking after its properties.
 The joint family had two other branches (sub-Tharavaads), one in Piralakkode, Perunkadavila, a village off Neyyattinkara, and the other at Nadayara, a village off Varkala, with the main branch and the two rural branches having separate Kaaranavans (heads of family).

-Raman Pillai had two sisters; his elder sister was named Kaaliyamma Pillai Narayani Pillai alias Gowri Amma, and younger sister was Kaaliyamma Pillai Lakshmi Pillai alias Kunjulakshmi Amma.
+Raman Pillai had two sisters; his elder sister was named Kaaliyamma Pillai Narayani Pillai alias Gowri Amma, and his younger sister was Kaaliyamma Pillai Lakshmi Pillai alias Kunjulakshmi Amma.
 As the only male member of his generation in the Punnackal family, Kochuraman, as he was fondly called by his mother, and Ramooppy by his uncles and elder sister, was the darling of the family.

-Pillai was a social activist and used to organize many social functions in collaboration with literary luminaries like C. V. Raman Pillai and cultural activities involving the city's socio-cultural elite.
-He took an active part in convening and organizing the first all-Kerala Maha Sammelanam in Thiruvananthapuram.
-He also became a Member of the Royal Asiatic Society or M.R.A.S.
+Pillai was a social activist and used to organise many social functions in collaboration with literary luminaries like C. V. Raman Pillai and cultural activities involving the city's socio-cultural elite.
+He took an active part in convening and organising the first all-Kerala Maha Sammelanam in Thiruvananthapuram.
+He also became a Member of the Royal Asiatic Society (M.R.A.S.).